 From the IRD: A registry must be able to accept and store any language or script that might reasonably be expected to be used in their target market.

-There is a natural tension regarding the language and script used to represent the data among all of the points from a registrant to the final display of the data, including how the date is collected by the registrar, and how it is stored by the registry.
+There is a natural tension regarding the language and script used to represent the data among all of the points from a registrant to the final display of the data, including how the data is collected by the registrar, and how it is stored by the registry.
 Both the T&T and the IRD working groups recognized this and both groups agreed with full consensus that the appropriate place to anchor this preference is with the registry.
 The gTLD registry operator’s business model will determine how it intends to serve its target registrants, and subsequently drive the decision on which language(s) and script(s) it will use to present and manage its services.

 The IRD working group went a step further in its deliberations and included the following additional recommendation: